About

 Adelaide Theatre Guide ‘Curtain Call’ Award winner – Best Actress: Zindzi Okenyo (Random)

-Adelaide Theatre Guide ‘Curtain Call’ Award winner – Best Comedy: IN THE NEXT ROOM or the vibrator play
+Adelaide Theatre Guide ‘Curtain Call’ Award winner – Best Comedy: IN THE NEXT ROOM or the vibrator play2012

 Adelaide Critics Circle Award winner – Performing Arts Emerging Artist Award: Kate Cheel (The Glass Menagerie)